What do banks do?

 arrow

-Wealth planning is about understanding client objectives and planning strategies that are designed to help protect, grow and effectively manage a client’s wealth.
+Wealth planning is about understanding client objectives and planning strategies designed to help protect, grow, and effectively manage a client’s wealth.

 arrow

-ESG (Environmental Social Governance) are the three factors that make up how sustainable a company is.
+ESG are the three factors that determine how sustainable a company is.
 It includes looking at the environment, social governance, and financial performance.
-People think this will tell you more about what will happen in the future to a company's finances.
+This could tell you more about what will happen to a company's finances in the future.

 arrow